Jane co-founded Your Story Here Video Biography, a documentary production company that specializes in creating video biographies.

 Step1: Confirm Video Editing Software

 If you Google the words "video editing software," you will see endless video editing programs.
 It can be very confusing.
 Ignore them all.
 For home video editing on a PC, Microsoft gives you Windows Movie Maker for free.

 Check your PC right now under programs and see if you have it.
 If not, download it from Microsoft.
 You will be ready to edit video on your PC in no time at all!

-When you double click the Movie Maker icon, the program opens up right away.
+When you double-click the Movie Maker icon, the program opens up right away.
 It's nice and simple.
 Here is what it looks like.
-(Your screen will not look like exactly like mine.
+(Your screen will not look exactly like mine.
 I have added the red frames and letters as well as imported some media assets into the project.)

 On the left of the interface is a list of Tasks (B).
-These are pretty much the same as the items in the main menu but they are nice and handy here.
+These are pretty much the same as the items on the main menu, but they are nice and handy here.
 Next along to the right is an Imported Media (C) window showing the media you have imported into the project.
 (Video files have a film sprocket border.)

 Underneath and running along the bottom is your Timeline (E).
 This shows you all the clips you have arranged in the order they will appear in your video.
 You can toggle between a Timeline view and a Storyboard view using the down triangle.